X-ray2CTPA: Leveraging Diffusion Models to Enhance Pulmonary Embolism Classification

 This study is subject to a few significant limitations.
 It was designed as a single-center, retrospective study, which is associated with well-known shortcomings and inherent limitations.
 In addition, generalizing the methods and results of our study to other predictive tasks with different modalities should be examined carefully, as our comparison and analysis were limited to CXR and CTPA modalities and to the task of PE classification.
 Finally, while our model generates 3D CTPA scans which are close to the ground truth, they are by no means identical to them and currently cannot be used to replace CTPA scans.
-This is shown throughout the paper, specifically, in the Failed examples Section, where we present examples of failure and model hallucinations.
-We hypothesize that in order for the generated scans to be used as actual replacements for the original CTPAs, we need a much larger dataset.